 - supplier CSR commitments: to be signed by suppliers and subcontractors with the aim of increasing awareness on Human Rights and labour law, health & safety, environmental impact, responsible drinking, integrity and fair business practices.
 This document is currently being updated o include additional commitments such as "Respect Land and water rights of communities", "Environmental regulation", "Animal welfare" and "Tax evasion".
 Moreover, the Group took this opportunity to raise awareness among its suppliers and invite them to do the same.
-Both direct suppliers (Wet and Dry Goods) and the main indirect suppliers (POS/VAPs) who do not sign the updated version will see their business relations with Pernod Ricard suspended. - risk mapping tool for each affiliate to identify which suppliers and subcontractors should be assessed as a priority according to set criteria of the Company: production or service, size, country presence, turnover, dependence of the supplier on the affiliate, annual expenditure, critical nature of the product, social, environmental and supply chain risks of the supplier; - sustainability assessment using the EcoVadis platform and based on four major topics: environment, social, ethics, and supply chain.
+Both direct suppliers (Wet and Dry Goods) and the main indirect suppliers relations with Pernod Ricard suspended. - risk mapping tool for each affiliate to identify which suppliers and subcontractors should be assessed as a priority according to set criteria of the Company: production or service, size, country presence, turnover, dependence of the supplier on the affiliate, annual expenditure, critical nature of the product, social, environmental and supply chain risks of the supplier; - sustainability assessment using the EcoVadis platform and based on four major topics: environment, social, ethics, and supply chain.
 Pernod Ricard recommends its suppliers to be re-evaluated every two years to identify areas for improvement and to assess the effectiveness of their action plans; - social and ethical audits following the SMETA (Sedex Members Ethical Trade Audit) standards, in line with the AIM Progress "Mutual Recognition Programme".